-200. THE EDUCATION (PSYCHOLOGY) OF EXCEPTIONAL CHIL-DREN.
+§200.
+THE EDUCATION (PSYCHOLOGY) OF EXCEPTIONAL CHILDREN.
+(Credit may be earned in Special Education or Educational Psychology and Guidance.)
 Three hours credit.

 Prerequisite, one course in psychology.
 A study of brilliant, retarded, physically handicapped, and emotionally maladjusted children, with emphasis on methods of adjusting instruction to the needs of these children.